 For a PDF Version of the conference agenda, click this link: 2018 KYACHW Conference Agenda.

-All sessions held in the Trimble, Taylor & Whitley rooms on the second floor of the Crowne Plaza, Louisville.
+All sessions held in Crowne Ballroom B&C on the first floor of the Crowne Plaza, Louisville.
 For conference floor plan, click here.

 7:30 am to 8:30 am